rails/rails/guides/source/action_mailer_basics.md

 end
 ```

-Let's add a method called `welcome_email`, that will send an email to the user's
+Let's add a method called `welcome_email`.
+Its role will be to send an email to the user's
 registered email address:

 ```ruby